Meet the Detection For Good Team

 Merlin

-Merlin is a hunt line Labrador retriever, bred by our friends at Bmajic, he comes from a long line of champions.
-He is our founder and multi-purpose threatened species detection dog.
-He is also trained to detect bird and bat carcasses for wind farm surveys.
+Merlin is a hunting line Labrador retriever.
+Bred by our friends at Bmajic, he comes from a long line of champions.
+He is a multi-purpose threatened species detection dog, and is also trained to detect bird and bat carcasses for wind farm surveys.

 Target odour